andre-ye/uni/docs/eng/engl-131/portfolio.md

 Frankle and Carbin’s framework paints a different picture: instead, neural networks learn by running a massive ‘lottery’.
 Each ‘lottery ticket’ is a subnetwork, or a set of parameters inside the complete collection of parameters that comprise a full neural network.
 When a neural network is initialized, the ‘ticket numbers’ are written: many subnetworks with random parameters exist.
 Some of them are more promising than others, and subnetworks conveniently initialized with the right set of values are ‘winning tickets’.
 During the iterative optimization process, these ‘winning’ subnetworks are developed to play a prominent role in the network, while ‘losing’ subnetworks are downplayed.
 Thus, the process of neural network training is one of discovery – finding a few promising subnetworks in a huge lottery of possibilities – rather than improvement.

 > Neural networks learn by running a massive 'lottery'.
 Each 'lottery ticket' is a subnetwork.
-When a nerual network is initialized, the 'ticket numbers' are written.
+When a neural network is initialized, the 'ticket numbers' are written.
 {: .fs-6 .fw-300 }

 ![](https://roberttlange.github.io/images/blog_posts_2020/05_Lottery_Tickets/lottery-ticket-rewinding.gif)